KonnorRogers/vps_setup/README.md

 # Purpose
-> To be able to spin up multiple development environments without
-> having to reconfigure all the time
+* To be able to spin up multiple development environments without having to reconfigure all the time
->
-> Note: this is a fragile process and currently is OS dependent.
-Currenly only testing and working with
-> Ubuntu 18.04 LTS on Linode
+* ### <strong>Note:</strong> This is a fragile process and currently is OS dependent.
+Currenly only testing and working with Ubuntu 18.04 LTS on Linode

 ## Warnings
    * This is a very fragile process only currently tested in a ubuntu 18.04 environment
-   * Currently, there is no Xforwarding setup because I am working from a cygwin environment
+   * Currently, there is no Xforwarding setup

-* ### This will also update your /etc/ssh/sshd_config file.
+* ### This will update your /etc/ssh/sshd_config file.
 * ### Your original can be obtained at /etc/sshd/sshd_config.orig

 ## Updating linode instance
     sudo apt install git
     git clone https://github.com/ParamagicDev/vps-setup.git ~/vps-setup
     sudo bash /path/to/vps-setup/linode.bash -u #{username} [-e] #{email}
 * -u specifies the home directory where everything will be installed, just in case its being run from root
 * -e flag is optional for email
 * Then run:

       heroku login
 * Also, ensure to secure your server via /etc/ssh/sshd_config

 ## Setup

 * Ensure you go into your server and secure it properly

 * For viewing apps over ssh, ensure to use

       ssh -L <localport>:localhost:<remoteport> user@ssh.com
 * At full speed it should look like:

       ssh -L 9000:localhost:3000 user@remoteserver.com
-* Then you can visit <em>localhost:9000</em> in your browser and view your web app
+* Then you can visit <strong>localhost:9000</strong> in your browser and view your web app
 * Alternatively, ngrok is installed via linode.bash

       ngrok http <localport>
       ngrok http 3000
 * This will bring up a CLI to connect to for example localhost:3000 on the web
 ## Dependencies Installed

 * A full list can be seen at line 18 of ~/vps-setup/linode.bash